PRAVSEN/Log-Classification_for_Proactive-Platform-Monitoring/README.md

 - The feature engineering pipeline (TF-IDF, SVD, metadata fusion) is highly effective.
 - The classification task may be relatively easy given the current dataset.
-- There is a possibility of data leakage or overfitting if preprocessing steps were not properly isolated between training and test sets.

 ---